ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

 Setting IRQ 2 to pend
 We are in IRQ 2 Handler!
 There is more than one active exception.
-The excep num of the highest priority active excep is 18 There is more than one active exception.
+The number of the highest priority active exception is 18 There is more than one active exception.
-The excep num of the highest priority active excep is 17 There is only one active exception.
+The number of the highest priority active exception is 17 There is only one active exception.
-The excep num of the highest priority active excep is 16 Case:1 is completed!
+The number of the highest priority active exception is 16 Case:1 is completed!
 ```

 Because the IRQ1's priority is higher than IRQ0's and the IRQ2's is higher than IRQ1's, the IRQ2 will preempt IRQ1 and IRQ1 will preempt IRQ0 according the executing turn.